-Fitbit Blaze, Under Armour HealthBox, Gymwatch Sensor, iFit NordicTrack Escape, Emfit QS Sleep Monitor… These are some of the health and fitness gadgets you’ll want from CES 2016.
+Fitbit Blaze, Under Armour HealthBox, Gymwatch Sensor, iFit NordicTrack Escape, Emfit QS Sleep Monitor… These are some of the health and fitness gadgets you’ll want this year.
 Technology is amazing, exciting and cool.
 But it won’t put a smile on your face the way a cat or dog might.
 Sometimes, there’s nothing better for your physical health than a pet.

 According to WebMD, research has shown that animals can positively impact mood and help with stress.
 Pets provide companionship without the emotional complications human interactions typically bring.
 Plus, the physical contact of petting a cat or dog can be incredibly soothing.
 Cleveland Clinic notes that certain illnesses such as diabetes, rheumatoid arthritis, ulcers or heart disease can get worse with stress.

-One NIH study found that dog owners who had suffered a heart attack were more likely to survive, regardless of the attack’s severity!
+One study found that dog owners had an 11% lower risk of experiencing a heart attack and were 33% less likely to die from a heart attack compared to non dog owners.
 In another study, married couples with pets had lower blood pressure and heart rates.